 What does it take to have a long happy marriage?
 Some might say intimacy is the key to success, while others credit their long relationship to a good sense of humour.
 My parents were married sixty years, and I can still remember some advice my Dad told me just before I tied the knot with my partner.
 He said, “Make sure you never take the small things for granted and live each day loving that person just a little more than the day before.”

 There is no magic formula for making a marriage last: happy couples have shared life’s magic moments but also pushed through countless challenges.
-Most would say their marriage has changed along the years, and that’s only normal.
+Most would say their marriage has changed over the years, and that’s only normal.
 We don’t live in fairy-tale land, and our lives don’t look like the stories we see on the Hallmark Channel.
-Relationships evolve, kids leave the nest and fears might set in, but according to several studies, the key to a long term marriage is being intentional about strengthening it whether any storms that may arise.
+Relationships evolve, kids leave the nest and fears might set in, but according to several studies, the key to a long-term marriage is being intentional about strengthening it whether any storms that may arise.

 Certainly, you don’t agree on everything, but sticking up for each other is what unconditional love is all about.
 Don’t underestimate the power of those little things in your routine that bring you joy, for they might be the ones that will still add relevance and importance to your marriage when you are ‘in a rut’ in your relationship.

-Of course, there are also moments when it’s a challenge to give up control, especially around routine things that you usually do, but still, letting your partner help you around the house – even if he puts too much detergent in the washer and forgets the softener – is a way to make him feel appreciated.
+Of course, there are also moments when it’s a challenge to give up control, especially around routine things that you usually do, but still, let your partner help you around the house – even if he puts too much detergent in the washer and forgets the softener – is a way to make him feel appreciated.

 It’s important to recognize that relationships have seasons – explains Dr Gottman-.
 When hard times are hard, remember that it’ll pass.
 And when it’s good, hold onto it, cherish it, because that’ll pass too.
 Embrace the seasonal shifts in your relationship!
 Discuss the ways that you can support and connect with each other in the droughts of ‘winter’ — when you feel like your relationship is just okay — and when your relationship heats back up in the ‘summer’.

 Day-to-day actions that count in a long-lasting marriage

 At times it’s difficult to value the little things in a relationship and often we take them for granted.
 When you worry that your marriage isn’t perfect, remember that no one is perfect.
 When you think back to those first moments together and those butterflies you had in your stomach, it surely felt magical, but that doesn’t last forever.